leoncvlt/blinkist-scraper/README.md

   --create-epub         Generate a formatted epub document for the book --create-pdf          Generate a formatted pdf document for the book.
                         Requires wkhtmltopdf
+  --save-cover          Save a copy of the Blink cover artwork in the folder.
+                        This image is used, also, by the generated HTML file.
   --chromedriver CHROMEDRIVER
                         Path to a specific chromedriver executable instead of the built-in one